 For more details see the Vertex Lit page.

-|Per-pixel lighting (normal maps, light cookies)||Yes||Yes||-|
+|Per-pixel lighting (normal maps, light cookies)||Yes||Yes||Yes||-|

-|Light Culling Masks||Limited||Yes||Yes|
+|Light Culling Masks||Limited||Yes||Limited||Yes|

-|Lighting Fidelity||All per-pixel||Some per-pixel||All per-vertex|
+|Lighting Fidelity||All per-pixel||Some per-pixel||All per-pixel||All per-vertex|

-|Cost of a per-pixel Light|

-|Number of pixels it illuminates||Number of pixels * Number of objects it illuminates||-|
+|Number of pixels * Number of objects it illuminates||Number of pixels it illuminates||-|

-|PC (Windows/Mac)||Shader Model 3.0+||Shader Model 2.0+||Anything|
+|PC (Windows/Mac)||Shader Model 3.0+ & MRT||All||Shader Model 3.0+||All|